Last Modified: 25 Jun 2014

 Days 9-11 Gangtok

-The next morning we take a guided visit of the nearby Rumtek Dharma Monastery.
-The afternoon is free for you to explore Gangtok.
+On our first full day in Gangtok we will take an included guided visit of the nearby Rumtek Dharma Monastery in the morning, leaving the afternoon free for you to explore Gangtok.

-Our third day here in Gangtok is free to further explore the surrounding area by taking an optional trip to Tsomgo Lake or just relax and take it easy.
+Our second full day here is a free day to further explore the surrounding area, take an optional trip to Tsomgo Lake, or just relax and take it easy.

 Hotel (3 nts)